Ludwig Grass

-Josef Johann Ludwig (24 August 1789 – 29 November 1860), more commonly known as Ludwig Grass, was a Liechtensteiner physician and politician.
+Josef Johann Ludwig (24 August 1789 – 29 November 1860), more commonly known as Ludwig Grass, was a Liechtensteiner medical doctor and politician.

 Early life

 Grass was born on 24 August 1789 in Vaduz as the son of doctor Christoph Grass and his mother Maria Josepha Zech as one of two children.
 He attended high school in Feldkirch and from 1807 to 1813 he studied medicine in the University of Vienna and Landshut, where he received a doctorate in 1813.
 In 1811, he became member of Corps Bavaria in Munich.

 Medical career and patronage

 In Vienna, Grass met Peter Kaiser, with whom he remained friends with his whole life.
 In December 1813, he started working as a physician in Vaduz.
 Besides Gebhard Schädler, he was the only academically trained doctor in Liechtenstein at the time and he often treated many of his sick patients free of charge.
 From 1820 to 1829, he was a member of the Graubünden Medical Association.

 Grass was a prominent proponent of the expansion of education in Liechtenstein and donated a considerable amount of his wealth towards this goal.
 He supported the opening of the first girls school in Vaduz in 1845 and, in 1852, he donated two houses and the surroundings to be used as teacher's apartments.
 As a result of this, a new primary school was built, which was also intended to provide space for a new high school to be built.
 In 1857, he donated 20,000 Guilders (approximately 450,000 Swiss francs today) in order to fund the building of a state high school in Vaduz, which was opened in 1858.